 You can use Ariel Matic Liquid for both types of fully automatic washing machines.
 Simply dose by filling the washing detergent cap, and just pour the laundry detergent into the drawer of your washing machine.
 Just don’t forget that dosing can differ by washing machine type, so make sure to read our article about dosing to know how much liquid detergent to use with your washing machine.

 You can use powder detergent when hand washing clothes, and also in front and top loaders, as well as semi-automatic washing machines.
 If you’re not sure how much powder detergent to use, you can just measure out the correct dose using the scoop provided with the detergent and follow the instructions on the back of the product.
 In case of a top loader or a semi-automatic, add the powder directly into the drum.
 If you’re using a front loader, dose the detergent into the drawer.
 Once you’ve added the detergent, place the clothes in the drum, choose the correct cycle based on the recommendation on the fabric care label and press start.

-If you’re looking for an easier way to do the laundry, then the new Ariel 3in1 PODS may be for you!
-Meet our washing capsules, that come with the power to clean, lift stains, and brighten clothes, in one handy POD.
+If you’re looking for an easier way to do the laundry, then the new Ariel Matic 4-in-1 PODS may be for you!
+Meet our washing capsules, that come with the power to clean, lift stains, brighten clothes and soften fabric, in one handy POD.
 And dosing has never been easier!
 For most loads 1 POD = 1 wash, which you place in the drum of your washing machine before adding the clothes on top.
 For heavily soiled clothes feel free to add another POD.
-See more about how to use and dose Ariel 3in1 POD.
+See more about how to use and dose Ariel Matic 4-in-1 PODS.